ywiyogo/gobackend/README.md

 - **Domain-based Resolution**: Each tenant is identified by their domain via `Origin` header
 - **Data Isolation**: All user data is scoped to the tenant context
-- **Configuration Management**: YAML-based tenant configuration with auto-sync
+- **Dynamic Management**: Runtime tenant creation and management via admin API

 ### Tenant Headers
 All requests must include: